Princesseuh/erika.florist/src/content/wiki/linux/filepickertragedy/filepickertragedy.md

 ## Results of our findings

-With all things considered (outside of purely visuals, that can always be themed more or less) the KDE picker is probably the best choice:
+With all things considered (outside of purely visuals, that can always be themed more or less), to me at least, the KDE picker is the best choice:

 - It's not that hard to get it working and integrate on a non-KDE setup, at least on Arch
 - It's fairly well supported and more and more apps are getting support for it thanks to GtkFileChooserNative